jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 ```

 After resuming from the `fork` the second time, we enter the false branch.
-When doing so, `message` has already been moved, so we'd be reading an
+When doing so, `message` has already been moved, so we'd be reading from an
 already-dropped value.

 This is the problem the different closure types already solve.
 We just need
 some way to determine if `resume` should be a `Fn`, `FnMut`, or `FnOnce` since
 we cannot know this within the handler itself.

-One possibility is to require this in the type of `fork` itself:
+One possibility is to require this in the definition of `Fork` itself:

 ```ante
 effect Fork with